itsdarshankumar/itsdarshankumar/README.md

-### Hi there 👋 I am Darshan Kumar, a Pre-Final year undergrad at the Computer Science Department, Indian Institute Of Technology Roorkee, and a Software Developer at SDSLabs(student-run technical group)
+### Hi there 👋 I am Darshan Kumar, a Final year undergrad at the Computer Science Department, Indian Institute Of Technology Roorkee, Infra at Abacus.AI and Developer at SDSLabs(student-run technical group)

 ## Interested In
 * Open Source